Opus is a part of Sheffield’s long radical history.

 The first outcome is creating platforms for independent information and communication which amplify voices within the local economy, voluntary, community and campaign sectors.

-We run a monthly free print magazine called Now Then (30,000 readers), which also has a website and app (20,000 readers).
-Our print distribution service reaches more than 1,000 places in South Yorkshire and North Derbyshire.
+We run an online magazine called Now Then (10,000 monthly readers), and our print distribution service reaches more than 1,000 places in South Yorkshire and North Derbyshire.

 The second outcome is supporting active citizenship and community participation.

-Each year the Festival of Debate reaches 15,000 to 20,000 people with over 100 events delivered with dozens of community partners, and regular work which addresses social cohesion in our city.
+Each year the Festival of Debate reaches 15,000 to 20,000 people through over 50 events delivered in collaboration with dozens of community partners, and regular work which addresses social cohesion in our city.

 - Incubate campaign groups which we believe have the potential to radically change the world we live in for the better, like the UBI Lab Network.

-- Undertake research projects in collaboration with other third sector organisations, like Cohesion Sheffield.
+- Undertake research projects in collaboration with other organisations, like South Yorkshire Mayoral Combined Authority.

-- Hold trustee and board positions with Voluntary Action Sheffield, Cohesion Sheffield, South Yorkshire Climate Alliance and Healthwatch Sheffield.
+- Hold trustee and board positions with Voluntary Action Sheffield, Citizen Network, and the Independent Media Association.

 We are passionate about finding upstream solutions to social, political, economic and environmental problems.